-Seattle City Light reports power outage for 17,000 customers in North Seattle
+Power restored to most of 17,000 City Light customers in North Seattle

-As the temperature spiked above 90 degrees Monday afternoon, Seattle City Light reported a power outage in North Seattle affecting about 17,000 customers.
+As the temperature spiked above 90 degrees Monday afternoon, Seattle City Light responded a power outage in North Seattle affecting about 17,000 customers.

+Some customers were without power for almost two hours, with City Light attributing the problem to an equipment failure at its north substation in Maple Leaf.

 “Crews are responding … The cause is under investigation,” the utility tweeted at 4:09 p.m., promising updates “as more information” became available.